 - 3 Tablespoons + 1 teaspoon vegetable oil, divided

 - 14oz Andouille sausage, sliced into half moons

 - 4 skin-on, bone-in chicken thighs (about 1-1/4lb)

 - 1 Tablespoon + 1 teaspoon Cajun seasoning

-- 6 Tablespoons gluten-free or all-purpose flour (I used white rice flour)
+- 6 Tablespoons gluten-free or all-purpose flour (dish will not be GF if using AP flour)